Vinnie & Bobby

 Vinnie & Bobby is an American television sitcom that aired on Fox from May 30 to July 11, 1992.
-The series is a spin-off of the 1991 sitcom Top of the Heap, which was itself a spin-off of Married... with Children.
+The series was a spin-off of the 1991 sitcom Top of the Heap, which was itself a spin-off of Married... with Children.
 Series star Matt LeBlanc played the character of Vinnie Verducci on all three shows, as did Joey Lauren Adams as Mona Mullins, although she only appeared in the backdoor pilot of the Married... with Children episode.

 As of November 2020, Canadian residents can stream the series on CTV's website.

 Premise

-Set in Chicago, Illinois, the series centers on Vinnie Verducci (Matt LeBlanc), a construction worker, and his roommate, Bobby Grazzo (Robert Torti) who share the same apartment Vinnie and his father once shared.
+Set in Chicago, Illinois, the series centers on Vinnie Verducci (Matt LeBlanc), a construction worker, and his roommate, Bobby Grazzo (Robert Torti), who share the same apartment Vinnie and his father once shared.
 Vinnie's father Charlie (Joseph Bologna) has apparently moved away, Vinnie's cat Mr. Fluffy has disappeared, and Bobby is moving his way in and has gotten Vinnie a job at a construction site.
 Others shown were Mona Mullins (Joey Lauren Adams), their 17-year-old neighbor, who still has a crush on Vinnie and is repulsed by her new neighbor Bobby.
-Other characters include fellow construction workers Bill Belli (John Pinette), Stanley (Ron Taylor) and Fred Slacker (Fred Stoller).
-One theme this show added to its predecessor is at the end of two episodes, the cast would begin an a cappella rendition of a song; for example, in episode 5 Vinnie, Bobby, Bill, Stanley and Fred begin to sing "Get a Job" by The Silhouettes before the end credits roll.
+Other characters include fellow construction workers Bill Belli (John Pinette), Stanley (Ron Taylor), and Fred Slacker (Fred Stoller).
+One theme this show added to its predecessor is at the end of two episodes, the cast would begin an a cappella rendition of a song; for example, in episode five, Vinnie, Bobby, Bill, Stanley, and Fred begin to sing "Get a Job" by the Silhouettes before the end credits roll.